 Before we walk you through all possibilities of conditional formatting, we have to stall a bit.
 It is necessary to know all the basics!
-First, you have to understand the structure that conditional formatting works by.
+First, you have to understand the structure that conditional formatting provides.
 So, let’s see a little overview.
 In short, we will summarize the most important rules for you.

-Logical Operators (if-then rules): Every single conditional formatting rule is based on very simple logic.
+Logical Operators (if-then rules): Every single conditional formatting rule is based on straightforward logic.
 If “X” criteria are true, then apply the rule “Y”.
 Let’s see a simple example: “X” criteria are: “The sales price is more than $50.”
-“Y” criteria are defined as color all applicable cells red.
+“Y” criteria are defined as a color all applicable cells red.
 What will happen now?
 By applying the if-then rule, every cell will be colored red where the sales price is > $50, more than $50.

 Highlight Cells using rules (if the quantity is greater than 200)

 Select the range you want to use a rule and apply highlight rules.
 In our example, we will highlight any product that’s quantity is greater than 200 units.
-Select the range’ H2: H24‘.
+For example, select the range’ H2: H24‘.